AlexWebDev01/AlexWebDev01/README.md

 ✅ Face-recognition app - web-app that uses face-recognition API.
 It takes photos URL and detect faces on the picture.
 Deployed with Heroku. <br>
 https://face-recognition-project-v2.herokuapp.com/

-✨ Also you'll find here a lot of small JavaScript projects that I made to master my skills :)
+✨ Also you'll find in my repositories a lot of small JavaScript projects that I made to master my skills :)

 📫 Feel free to contact me
 my e-mail: alex.udodov.web@gmail.com